The Do’s and Don’ts Post Hair Transplant Surgery

 Dr. Semra Akıntürk

-Once you leave the operating room after hair transplant, a new journey of post hair transplant will begin.
+Once you leave the operating room after a hair transplant, a new journey of post-hair transplant will begin.
 This period of time is very crucial and highly counts for the success of your surgery.

-Therefore, you should carefully adhere to the post-operative instructions and follow your surgeon’s instructions.
+Therefore, you should carefully follow the post-operative instructions and adhere to your surgeon’s instructions.

-In this blog post we will discuss the entire process of hair transplant aftercare, what to expect and things to avoid.
+In this blog post, we will discuss the entire process of hair transplant aftercare, what to expect, and what to avoid.

-The recovery period after hair transplant is very short unlike other surgical operations.
-It actually takes between 10-14 days to fully recover after hair transplantation.
+The recovery period after a hair transplant is significantly shorter than that of other surgical operations.
+It actually takes between 10 and 14 days to recover fully after hair transplantation.
 That’s why it’s known as a minimally invasive cosmetic procedure.

-During this period of time patients will experience some side effects that include swelling, scabbing, redness, scalp numbness and itching.
+During this period, patients may experience some side effects, including swelling, scabbing, redness, scalp numbness, and itching.

-These side effects will subside within maximum 1-2 weeks and patients can go back to their normal routine.
+These side effects typically subside within 1-2 weeks, and patients can return to their normal routine.

-Besides the normal side effects that patients will experience after hair transplant, there are some other things to put in mind.
+Besides the typical side effects that patients may experience after a hair transplant, there are a few other things to consider.
 Patients should expect their newly transplanted hair to start falling out 2-3 weeks after the surgery.
 This is completely normal and shouldn’t cause any problems.

 The new hair falls out as a way of adjusting to the new environment and allowing for new permanent hair to grow.
 You can expect your hair to grow back again by the beginning of the 3rd month.